Energy Efficient Transmission Parameters Selection Method Using Reinforcement Learning in Distributed LoRa Networks: SYSTEM MODEL

 \subsection{Problem Formulation}

-This paper aims to maximize the energy efficiency of LoRa EDs by using reinforcement learning to select the optimal CH and the smallest transmission power.
+This paper aims to maximize the energy efficiency of LoRa EDs by using reinforcement learning to select the optimal channel and the smallest TP level.
 The object function considered in this paper is as follows.